colonelpanic8/okcupyd/README.md

 if you do not already have it.

-Once you have cloned the project, and installed tox, run:
+Once you have cloned the project and installed tox, run:

 ```shell
 tox -e interactive